Obinutuzumab (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure, kidney disease, heart disease, lung problems, an infection, or a history of hepatitis B infection.
+- Tell your doctor if you have low blood pressure, kidney disease, heart disease, lung problems, an infection, or a history of hepatitis B infection.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.